-As leader of the Government Enforcement & White Collar and Criminal Defense Practice Team Mrs. Domínguez will apply her extensive experience to advise and defend clients in criminal and regulatory investigations, enforcements, and prosecutions.
+Mrs. Domínguez, who directs our Miami office, leads the Government Enforcement & White Collar and Criminal Defense Practice Team, applying her extensive experience to advise and defend clients in criminal and regulatory investigations, enforcements, and prosecutions.

 Prior to joining McConnell Valdés she served as the First Assistant U.S. Attorney in the U.S. Attorney’s Office for the District of Puerto Rico (San Juan) for eight years.
 During her 20 year career at the U.S. Attorney’s Office in San Juan she held several other supervisory level positions, including Deputy Chief of the Criminal Division, Acting Chief of the Criminal Division, White Collar and General Crime Chief, and Senior Litigation Counsel.
 Prior to this, Mrs. Domínguez worked as an Assistant U.S. Attorney in the U.S. Attorney’s Office for the Southern District of Florida (Miami), for almost six years.
 At that office she served as Coordinator of the Armed Career Criminal, Fast Track, and Health Care Fraud Cases.